Lumina Foundation announces strategic social investment strategy

-INDIANAPOLIS–Today Lumina Foundation announced the first group of strategic social investments that have been made under its impact investing program, a key new tool that will expand the Foundation’s capacity to serve as a catalyst in helping the nation achieve Goal 2025.* The Foundation’s first impact investments are:
+INDIANAPOLIS–Today Lumina Foundation announced the first group of strategic social investments that have been made under its impact investing program, a key new tool that will expand the Foundation’s capacity to serve as a catalyst in helping the nation increase attainment beyond high school.
+The Foundation’s first impact investments are:

 Lumina Foundation’s strategic social investment strategy will be used to invest in companies, organizations and funds that can generate measurable and qualitative social impact that advance Lumina’s strategic goals to increase postsecondary attainment and close achievement gaps.
 Lumina will build on its significant grant-making expertise in postsecondary education to identify these innovative investments.